micnews/condor/readme.md

   * __load__ Emitted when the page has loaded (_window.onload_)
   * __resize__ Emitted everytime a user resize the window (_window.onresize_).
 All resizing within 500ms are tracked as one resize-event.
   * __scroll__ Emitted everytime a user scroll.
 All scrolling within 500ms is tracked as one scoll-event.
   * __visibility__ Event describing if the page is visible or not.
-The initial visibility (when the script was loaded) will have offset 0.
+The initial visibility (when the script was loaded) will have duration 0.
   * __change__ Emitted when a user changes a form (_document.onchange_)
   * __click__ Emitted when a user clicks on the page
   * __end__ Emitted when a user ends its session on a page, e.g. closes the window or click on a link.